home-assistant/developers.home-assistant/docs/core/entity/notify.md

 ### Send message

-The send message method can be used to send a message a device or service.
+The send message method is used to send a message to a device or service.
-It is called by Home Assistant when it is called from an automation.

 ```python
 class MyNotifier(NotifyEntity):